LukeM94/B8IT150-CA/README.md

 GitHub Repo for the Advanced Programming B8IT150 CA

 # Pre-Reqs to run locally
-Python3 must be installed
+* Python3 must be installed
-pip3 must be installed
+* pip3 must be installed
-pip3 install flask - Used for creating the web app pip3 install flask_login - Used for creating users sessions and managing login/registration pip3 install flask_bcrypt - Used for hashing passwords pip3 install reportlab - Used for generating PDFs
+* pip3 install flask - Used for creating the web app
+* pip3 install flask_login - Used for creating users sessions and managing login/registration
+* pip3 install flask_bcrypt - Used for hashing passwords
+* pip3 install reportlab - Used for generating PDFs

 # To run FreelanceFlow
-In a terminal or command prompt run: python3 pathToApplicationPy/application.py Open a browser and navigate to http://127.0.0.1:8080
+In a terminal or command prompt run: python3 pathToApplicationPy/application.py The terminal will give you a localhost link to open the project.

 # To run the live version of FreelanceFlow
 https://freelanceflow.azurewebsites.net/